shadowezz/Productiv/docs/UserGuide.md

   e.g. if the command specifies `n/NAME e/EMAIL`, `e/EMAIL n/NAME` is also acceptable.

 * If multiple and/or repeat parameters are provided for the same field, only the last parameter will be accepted.<br>
-  e.g. if you input the command `r/dev n/NAME r/stk e/EMAIL r/stk`, it will be accepted as `n/NAME r/stk e/EMAIL`.
+  e.g. if you input the command `add r/dev n/NAME r/stk e/EMAIL r/stk`, it will be accepted as `add n/NAME r/stk e/EMAIL`.

 * For single-word commands without fields, any word(s) following it will be ignored.<br>
   e.g. if you input the command `list everything please`, it will be accepted as `list`.